ascoppa/theguidetocuba.io/content.md

 ```

 Now that Cuba is installed, it's easy to create an application.
 Open
-your text editor of preference and create a file called `app.rb` with
+your preferred text editor and create a file called `app.rb` with the
-the following code:
+following code:

 ```ruby
 require "cuba"